k8-proxy/aws-jmeter-test-engine/README.md

 ## Introduction
-ICAPServer AWS Performance Test Framework is used to verify performance of ICAP.
-It is based on AWS AutoScale with EC2 instances generating load with Jmeter performance test tool.
+The AWS Performance Test Execution Framework is a custom built auto scalable solution that uses generated EC2 instances with a JMeter test module to simulate user traffic to the ICAP server

 Overall, logical structure looks like this: